 Participants receive group tuition, individual mentoring and masterclasses run by some of the industry’s top vocal experts.
 Thanks to a close partnership with the Genesis Foundation participants not only receive free tuition but also a bursary to cover all additional costs.

-This is the UK’s first ever fully funded programme of its kind and alumni from the first five years have already had much success since graduating.
+This is the UK’s first ever fully funded programme of its kind and alumni from the first six years have already had much success since graduating.
 Many are now performing, recording and touring with professional groups, including The Sixteen.
 A number of them have set up their own choirs and are showing true entrepreneurialism in developing their brand and reputation on the music circuit.

 Applications for the 2018-19 choir are now CLOSED.
 Applications for the 2019-20 choir will open in November 2018.